ahmeddabbebi/Tasks-Manager/README.md

-# Tasks Manager app with ReactJS / NodeJS / Mongodb
+# Simple Tasks Manager app with ReactJS / NodeJS / Mongodb
 It was an interview test for an intership.